-Isabella’s work is often performative, testing the body as an artistic tool in different environments.
-Here a woman is using the naval semaphore communication system to spell the letters of the alphabet, apparently communicating about the weather.
+Isabella Martin’s work is often performative, testing the body as an artistic tool in different environments.
+Here a woman is using the naval semaphore communication system to spell the letters of the alphabet.
 Why is she there?
 Is she simply trying to intensify a controlled coded message?
 Is it a plea for help or a banal communication to the shore?
 The scene could be anywhere, yet it raises fears about the dangers of rising tides in specific places.

-A graduate of Norwich University of the Arts, Isabella returns to exhibit in her home town, but since 2018 she has has been based in Copenhagen and established a presence throughout Scandinavia.
-She has exhibited and completed residencies internationally; from an island in Lake Superior, to the rice fields of Japan and from the suburbs of Copenhagen to the Winchester Science Centre.
-She was Open House Artist in Residence at Kettle’s Yard in 2017, and is a member of the international curatorial and research collective Camp Little Hope http://camplittlehope.com/.
+A graduate of Brighton University Isabella exhibits and works regularly on projects in the UK.
+Since 2018 she has has been based largely in Copenhagen where she recently graduated from the Royal Danish Academy of Arts.
+Over her career to date, Isabella has exhibited and completed residencies internationally; from an island in Lake Superior, to the rice fields of Japan and from the suburbs of Copenhagen to the Winchester Science Centre.
+She was Open House Artist in Residence at Kettle’s Yard, Cambridge in 2017.

 Collaboration, experimental play and in-depth research

 The artist often collaborates in performative and playful projects and is co-founder of the research and curatorial collective Camp Little Hope which has worked in Philadelphia and North Carolina in 2015-16, but has also worked on several projects in Wales.
 From 2018, she became a member of art and game design collective Kosmologym, using play and long-term community engagement to develop strategies for navigating the changing climate .
 She lives and works between Copenhagen and England.
 Currently she is planning a number of collaborative art and film projects in the UK and Scandinavia.